Code-Institute-Submissions/balennouri-pp5/README.md

    * Deliver a responsive and intuitive design that operates seamlessly across all devices
    * Provide functionality for adding, editing, removing, and updating products in the shopping cart
    * Implement features allowing users to add and remove products from their wishlist, contingent upon user authentication
-   * Implement functionality that allows logged-in users to write reviews for products
+   * Enable logged-in users to write reviews for products, as well as update or delete their existing reviews as needed.

 The objective of e-commerce is to prompt users to explore a variety of products and make purchases.
 The design is sleek and enables users to categorize and sort products according to their preferences.